Zapper-fi/studio-docs/docs/apis/4-api-syntax.md

 <ul>
 <li><code>token</code>
     <ul>
     <li><code>balance</code>: number of NFTs owned of a given type.
-If its ERC_721, will always be 1.
+If it's ERC_721, it will always be 1.
 If NFT is is ERC_1155, will be a count of how many NFTs are owned by this wallet</li>
     <li><code>name</code>: name of NFT</li>
     <li><code>tokenId</code>: ID of token within collection</li>
     <li><code>lastSaleEth</code>: price of last sale of this NFT</li>
     <li><code>rarityRank</code>: rank of this NFTs rarity, based on traits, within its collection</li>
-    <li><code>estimatedValueEth</code>: estimated value of this NFT, based on various singals using Zapper's internal model</li>
+    <li><code>estimatedValueEth</code>: estimated value of this NFT, based on various signals using Zapper's internal model</li>
     <li><code>medias</code>: link to image for NFT</li>
     </ul>
     </li>